-Of course there’s Mario Kart – being able to experience the different tracks and racing at the same time.
-I was and still am so competitive.
-Last year on holiday, Mario Kart was in an arcade on holiday and there was no hesitation about playing it.
+Of course there’s Mario Kart.
+Being able to experience the different tracks and racing at the same time.
+I was so competitive.
+Last year, Mario Kart was in an arcade on holiday and there was no hesitation about playing it.
 So I did and I came first.
 Woo!

-Eggs were my most much-loved sweet that came in the packet.
+The eggs were my most much-loved sweet.
 Remember the fruit salad and black jack sweets?
 Oh how yummy – but the black jacks just were not for me.
-Then, there were white mice and milk bottles.
+I’d be scared of my teeth falling out now too.
+Oh, and those white mice and milk bottles.

 I’m not as big of a fan of the cartoon now as I was then.
-With the appearance and voices of the characters being different it just is not the same.
-I was Jerry, obviously I did not actually play the role of Jerry.
-I mean I related to him as I always felt teased and wound up by my brothers when I was younger.
+With the appearance and voices of the characters being different it’s just not the same.
+I’m like Jerry.
+I always felt teased and wound up by my brothers when I was younger.

 Who would have thought that a cat and a mouse playing so many tricks on each other and getting up to mischief would be so entertaining?
 I just wish that we would have got to see the face of the woman who owned the house.

 Time for Teletubbies.
 Tinky Winky, Dipsy, Laa-Laa, Po!
-I wanted to eat tubby custard.
-I wanted to eat tubby toast with the smiley faces on.
-I wanted to have a friend like Noo Noo.
+I wanted to eat tubby custard, tubby toast with the smiley faces on.
+And I wanted to have a friend like Noo Noo.
 Seriously, all of you Teletubbies fans would have seen how much they ate.
 I also loved the sun that appeared with the baby face, both opening and ending the show.

 Everything about the show always made me smile.
-My mum and I still have mug stored in a cupboard in our kitchen with the characters faces on.
+My mum still has mugs stored in the kitchen cupboard with the characters faces on.
 Why?
 Because they are the Teletubbies!
 I am not ashamed to admit that I got a little too excited when it was announced that Teletubbies would return to our screens this year.

 I won’t lie, I wanted to be a pro.
-I could not dance to save my life but I still thought I had talent if I could manage to keep up with the highest level.
-From 5, 6, 7, 8, I thought I was member of Steps mastering their music video moves – to Video Killed the Radio Star… and Mucho Mambo.
+I couldn’t dance to save my life.
+But I still thought I had talent if I could manage to keep up with the highest level.
+From 5, 6, 7, 8, I thought I was a member of Steps mastering their music video moves – to Video Killed the Radio Star… and Mucho Mambo.

-Dance mats would annoy the life out of my dad I would be stomping around on them too much in my bedroom whilst he was trying to watch television downstairs.
-They were also fun to play on at arcades, like the times when I used to take trips to Pontins with my friends.
+Dance mats would annoy the life out of my dad because I would be stomping around on them too much in my bedroom.
+Meanwhile, he was trying to watch television downstairs.
+They were also fun to play on at arcades, like the times when Grandad used to take us on trips to Pontins with my friends.

 There are still many, many more but that’s enough of the childhood nostalgia for now.
 It’s making me miss my childhood all over again.